MadeInKenya/madeinkenya.github.io/README.md

 ## <a name="Kotlin"> </a>Kotlin
 * [ElegantDialog](https://github.com/muigukenneth/ElegantDialog) - A beautiful, customizable and interactive dialog for Android written in Kotlin/Java 😍. **By [@keshwhatsup](https://twitter.com/keshwhatsup)**
 * [CleanArch-MVVM-ArchComponents](https://github.com/odaridavid/Clean-MVVM-ArchComponents) - An Android app consuming Star Wars API [RESTful].Built with clean architecture + MVVM pattern, Dagger2 , Coroutines ,Architecture Components, Data Binding , Firebase and includes Unit $ UI Tests  **By [@_davidodari](https://twitter.com/_davidodari)**
+* [Neat Android Stepper](https://github.com/ellykits/neat-stepper) - A stepper library for android.
+Steppers are used to display progress of logically separated sections.[**By [@ENERDSTONE](https://twitter.com/ENERDSTONE)**
+* [Neat Form](https://github.com/ellykits/neat-form) - A library for generating android views using JSON specification you can also perform complex calculations using Rules Engine, validate views and add skip logic (hiding views based on conditions provided) **By [@ENERDSTONE](https://twitter.com/ENERDSTONE)**

 ## <a name="PHP"> </a>PHP
 * [Laravel Nova Timenow](https://github.com/richardkeep/nova-timenow) - A Laravel Nova card to display the current time from different timezones in the world ⏰. **By [@richard_keep](https://twitter.com/richard_keep)**